EmilyMarkowitz-NOAA/automated-reporting-ex/README.md

   slides](https://docs.google.com/presentation/d/1-AbDrGG_8Vfxh_WacMPbPQuqneMvFNh6HCQrjSDLBUs/edit?usp=sharing).
 - Script examples are available in this [repository](https://github.com/EmilyMarkowitz-NOAA/automated-reporting-ex).
-- The first three examples are based on enteries to this [google form](https://forms.gle/stVH7EdhwH4n8azz7) where participants will ‘MadLib’ a story together.
+- The first three examples are based on entries to this [google form](https://forms.gle/stVH7EdhwH4n8azz7) where participants will ‘MadLib’ a story together.